24/7 Mental Health Crisis Support

 Share This Post

-An integral part of the mission and vision at Adult & Child Health is to “strive for equitable, caring communities.”
+An integral part of the mission and vision at Adult & Child Health is to “strive for caring communities.”
 Often, that means that our staff have their boots on the ground in clinics and in communities, actively working with clients and the public to cultivate healthy, meaningful lives.

 At other times, our staff have the pleasure of empowering others to be changemakers, standing beside them as they, too, carry out our mission.
 This fall, Adult & Child staff had the opportunity to work with local youth as they made a difference in their community through the PULSE program at Valle Vista.